elixir-europe/rdmkit/pages/rdm_cycle/analysing.md

 Data analysis follows the (often automated, batch) processing in the Processing stage.

-## Why is Data Analysis important?
+## Why is data analysis important?

 Since Data Analysis is the stage where new knowledge and information are generated, it can be considered as central in the research process.
 With many disciplines becoming data-oriented, more and more data intensive projects will occur and will involve experts from many thematic fields.

-## What should be considered for Data Analysis?
+## What should be considered for data analysis?

 Because of their nature, data in Life Sciences are now considered as Big Data.
 These characteristics of Big Data, often summarized by a growing list of "V" properties (Volume, Velocity, Variety, Veracity, Value, etc.), impact strongly the methods and technical solutions used for Data Analysis.